Inflectra/spira-documentation/docs/Developers/SpiraApps-Manifest.md

         tooltip: By default 5 rows are displayed
         settingGroup: groupAlpha
     ```
+#### Url Whitelisting Settings

+A SpiraApp can use the two setting types FixedUrl and ConfigurableUrl to give enhanced security when working with secure data like API Keys or third-party service credentials.
+These can only be used as System admin settings, and have one unique property each:
+- FixedUrl settings have an additional 'value' property, which

 ### Product admin settings
 A SpiraApp can also have product level settings.
 These settings are unique per product and are useful for: